sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀 Day#1: Introduction to Log Analysis .md

 # 🚀 Day#1: Introduction to Log Analysis

 ## 🎯 Objective

-The objective of this lab is to introduce the foundational concepts of log analysis in cybersecurity.
-Participants will learn how logs are generated, collected, analyzed, and leveraged for effective security monitoring.
+The objective of this lab is the foundational concepts of log analysis in cybersecurity.
+Will learn how logs are generated, collected, analyzed, and leveraged for effective security monitoring.
 This lab will demonstrate how SOC Analysts use log data to detect security incidents on both Windows and Linux systems.

 ## 🧠 What is a Log?
 A log is a chronological record of events or activities that occur on a system, application, or network device.
 Logs are indispensable for monitoring system behavior, detecting security incidents, debugging, and conducting forensic investigations.
 Key information typically captured in a log entry includes:

 Timestamp: The exact date and time the event occurred.